“Apollo and Daphne” by Bernini

 Heartbroken, Apollo also used his powers of eternal youth and immortality to render Daphne evergreen.
 For this reason, the leaves of the Bay laurel tree do not decay.

 The life-sized Baroque marble sculpture by Bernini depicts the climax of the story of Apollo and Daphne (Phoebus and Daphne) in Ovid’s Metamorphoses.
 It shows Apollo finally catching up to Daphne, just as she is being transformed into a laurel tree.
 Apollo clutches Daphne’s hip, pursuing her as she flees to escape him.
 Apollo wears a laurel crown.
 Daphne is portrayed halfway through her metamorphosis into the laurel tree.
 Her arms were already transforming into its branches.
-She flees and calls to her father to save her from Apollo.
-Bernini shows her fingers turning to branches and leaves and her feet becoming rooted to the ground.
+She flees and calls her father to save her from Apollo.
+Bernini shows her fingers turning to branches and leaves, and her feet became rooted to the ground.

 Apollo and Daphne in Art

 Many artists have depicted Apollo and Daphne in many art forms.
 Some have argued that even “The Kiss” by Gustav Klimt, is a painting of the kissing of Daphne by Apollo.
 At the moment, she is transformed into nature.

 There are numerous themes in this story from ancient Greek mythology.
 The myth has been examined as a battle between chastity and sexual desire or lust.
 Apollo, in the story, experiences three primary emotions, that of pride, passion, and loss.
 Daphne, on the other hand, is forced to sacrifice her body and become a tree as her only form of escape from Apollo’s desires.
 At the conclusion of the story, Apollo creates a wreath out of her laurel branches.
-Thus turning her symbol of innocence into a cultural symbol for poets and musicians.
+This act turned her symbol of innocence into a cultural symbol for poets and musicians.

 Gian Lorenzo Bernini